-If you’re having problems getting healthcare our team can give you free and confidential support – whatever your immigration status and where you live in the UK
+If you’re having problems getting healthcare our team can give you free and confidential support – whatever your immigration status and wherever you live in the UK.

 You can find our London clinic at:

 80-92 High St London

 We cannot always see everyone, and sometimes you may have to wait a while before being seen.

 These are the things DOTW can help you with: